falkr/ttm4175/pages/prep-networking-3.md

 # Understanding Wi-Fi

-Wi-Fi is nowadays present in almost every household, office, public transport, \ldots We use it in our computers, phones, smart-watches, TVs, consoles, \ldots But how does it work?
+Wi-Fi is nowadays present in almost every household, office, public transport, \ldots We use it in our computers, phones, smart-watches, TVs, consoles, … But how does it work?
 Read more about it in: